Shubenacadie Indian Residential School: Afterward

 After the school was closed, provincial child protection and welfare services stepped in and many children were put into foster homes.
 Child protection and welfare services continue to apprehend aboriginal children.
-In 2014, in Nova Scotia 21.4% of native children are in care, against their parents’ wishes, compared with 4% in the overall population.
+In 2014, in Nova Scotia 21.4% of native children are in care, against their parents' wishes, compared with 4% in the overall population.

 The Oblates apologized in 1991 for their role in attempting to assimilate Indigenous people, and the physical and sexual abuse that occurred at residential schools.
 The Sisters of Charity of Halifax, which staffed the residential school in Shubenacadie, apologized at a TRC hearing in 2011.Archbishop Austen-Emile Burke gave an apology in 1992 in Indian Brook and at Millbrook in 1993 for the damage caused by the residential school in Shubenacadie.
 Archbishop Brian Dunn reiterated that apology in June 2021.
 In 1995, Nora Bernard started the Association for the survivors of the Shubenacadie Indian Residential School.
-900 Mi’kmaq joined the group.
+Nin hundred Mi’kmaq joined the group.
 In 1997, they filed a class action lawsuit against the government.
-Eventually 1.9 million dollar lawsuit was settled at the national level, the largest historical redress agreement in the world.
+Eventually a $1.9 million lawsuit was settled at the national level, the largest historical redress agreement in the world.

 In 2012 a monument to the suffering and injustice created by the school was installed at the education and drug rehabilitation centre on the We’koqma’q First Nation in Whycocomagh, Nova Scotia.
 Mi’kmaq Grand Chief Ben Sylliboy who went to the school when he was six in 1947 and helped at the unveiling said the monument was needed to remind people not to let such a tragedy happen again.
 In terms of retaining the Mi’kmaq language, in 2014, 55% of Mi’kmaq homes use at least some Mi’kmaq language, 33% of children can speak the language.
 For the Maliseet, the situation is much worse with only 60 people left for whom their own language is their mother tongue.

 The Nova Scotia government and the Mi’kmaq community have made the Mi’kmaq Kina’ matnewey, which is the most successful First Nation Education Program in Canada.
-In 1982, the first Mi’kmaq operated school opened in Nova Scotia.
+In 1982, the first Mi’kmaq-operated school opened in Nova Scotia.
 By 1997, all education for Mi’kmaq on reserves were given the responsibility for their own education.
 There are now 11 band run schools in Nova Scotia.
 Now Nova Scotia has the highest rate of retention of aboriginal students in schools in the country.
 More than half the teachers are Mi’kmaq.
 From 2011 to 2012 there was a 25% increase of Mi’kmaq students going to university.
 Atlantic Canada has the highest rate of aboriginal students attending university in the country.

 The former Shubenacadie Indian Residential School was designated a national historic site in July 2020.
 Although the school building is no longer standing, the site of the former school is a place of remembrance and healing for some Survivors and their descendants, who wish to preserve the Indian Residential School history in the Maritimes.